planqtn/planqtn/docs/planqtn-studio/analyze.md

     contraction significantly, making the tensors very sparse
 -   MacWilliams dual (normalizer WEP) for scalar WEP
 -   using [Cotengra](https://cotengra.readthedocs.io/) calculate a
-    hyperoptimized contraction schedule for any tensornetwork based on our own stabilizer code specific cost function (publication pending)
+    hyper-optimized contraction schedule for any tensor network based on our own stabilizer code specific cost function (publication pending)

 ## Operator pushing and matching